Department of Economics

 • I am thinking of doing an internship.
 Can I get credit for it?

-That depends on three things; whether you're getting paid for the internship, whether you want to get the credit in economics or not, and whether you want a full course credit or just a 1/3 credit.
-If you are getting paid for the internship, then credit is generally not possible.
-You can have academic credit or a paycheck but not both.
-The rest of this answer, therefore, assumes you are not getting paid.
+That depends on two things: whether you want to get the credit in economics or not, and whether you want a full course credit or just a 1/3 credit.
 The department offers ECO 390 (Winter term) Economics Internships; internships outside this course would fall under an independent study that's related to the internship and supervised by faculty.
 This will normally require doing academic work equal to a class.
 This option is usually selected only when you need to get economics credit for the internship for some reason (for instance, if you need an economics credit to complete the major).

 If you don't need the credit to be in economics, then you can instead get an IDM internship credit.
 Normally this is done through ISC 008.
 However, ISC 008 is only a 1/3 credit course.
 It allows you to get academic credit for an internship but doesn't displace one of the 36 courses required for graduation.
 This is normally used when the internship is unpaid and requires the student to get academic credit as compensation, but doesn't have enough academic merit to justify giving a full course credit for it.